 Patient Charges for PBS Prescriptions: Example Calculations

-The Pharmaceutical Benefits Scheme (PBS) co‑payment amounts and fees used in these examples are based on the fees and mark-ups from 1 January 2023.
-These amounts and fees are indexed annually.
-In the examples, the general patient co‑payment amount is $30.00 and the concessional co‑payment amount is $7.30.
+The Pharmaceutical Benefits Scheme (PBS) co‑payment amounts and fees used in these examples are based on the fees and mark-ups from 1 January 2025.
+These amounts and fees are normally indexed annually.
+Both PBS patient co-payment amounts will not be indexed in 2025.
+In the examples, the general patient co‑payment amount is $31.60 and the concessional co‑payment amount is $7.70.
 Please note that the drug names in the example calculations are fictitious.

 Example 1.1 - Under co-payment prescription with brand premium – general patient